The Architecture Tells a Story

 Staff as Storytellers

 One of the often-overlooked gems of a historic hotel stay is the staff.
 In many of these properties, team members double as historians.
-They’ll tell you who painted that portrait in the hallway, when the ballroom ceiling was last restored, or which famous guest refused to leave until their bathtub was filled with champagne.
+They will tell you who painted that portrait in the hallway, when the ballroom ceiling was last restored, or which famous guest refused to leave until their bathtub was filled with champagne.

 At the Grand Hotel on Mackinac Island in Michigan, bellmen often recount the island’s car-free history and how the hotel’s 660-foot porch became the longest in the world.
 Guests are encouraged to dress up for dinner, continuing the tradition of refinement that defined 19th-century vacation culture.
 Here, nostalgia isn’t a theme; it’s a way of life.